minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

-## Step 4: Upgrade new application code
+## Step 4: Upgrade the new application code

 1. Make sure you are in the new edition: